sf-wdi-38/js-oop-flower-power/readme.md

 var smellsNice = lily.smells; //true
 ```

 I don't know about you, but I generally like my lilies yellow.
-I have also never heard of a lily with 32 petals, holy smokes!
+I have also never heard of a lily with 32 petals!
 Can we change our `lily` object to better reflect my perfect lily?
 You bet!

 ```javascript
 // Changing object property values